 The agreement was reached on Tuesday after the preliminary approval was denied, and October 28 was set as the new trial date.
 This decision was reached after the judge objected to the settlement due to the low payout sum.
 The fighters in the second lawsuit could object to arbitration and class-action waiver clauses in existing contracts.

-The lawsuit claims that the UFC cheated its fighters with suppressed wages by participating “in a scheme to acquire and maintain monopsony power in the market for elite professional MMA fighter services.”
+The lawsuit claims that the UFC cheated its fighters with suppressed wages.
+It is believed that they participated “in a scheme to acquire and maintain monopsony power in the market for elite professional MMA fighter services.”
 On the other hand, the promotion stated it invested in the sport overall but was eager to resolve the issue.
 A payout of $335 million was earmarked and filed with the Securities and Exchange Commission.

 “We’re pleased to have this matter resolved without introducing any further changes to UFC’s existing business operations.”
 TKO chief financial officer Andrew Schleimer said during a financial call back in May.
 “The long-form settlement agreement is expected to be filed shortly with the court for approval.”